DragonRidersUnite/book/src/03-spit-fire.md

 In the last chapter, we used `args.inputs` to check for player input from the four main directions.
 If those inputs are pressed, then we move the dragon.
 Now let's check to see if the <kbd>Z</kbd> key is pressed to know when to have our dragon spit a fireball.

 To check if a key was pressed, we can use `args.inputs.keyboard.key_down` and then whatever key we want to check.
 So in our case, we'll check `args.inputs.keyboard.key_down.z`.
-In our `#tick` method, right above where we render the dragon sprite, let's check for that input:
+In `#tick`, right above where we render the dragon sprite, let's check for that input:

 ``` ruby
 {{#include code/chapter_03/01_input/app/main.rb:36:40}}